itenfay/CXSwiftKit/README-en.md

   ┃   ┃   ┣ CXAVToolbox.swift         // Used to handle audio and video mix.
   ┃   ┃   ┗ CXVideoToolbox.swift      // Used to convert mp4 video format.
   ┃   ┣ Camera
+  ┃   ┃   ┣ AtomicWrapper.swift       // Used to wrap atomic property.
   ┃   ┃   ┣ CXLiveCameraConfiguration.swift // The configuration for live camera.
   ┃   ┃   ┣ CXLiveCameraFrameCapturer.swift
   ┃   ┃   ┣ CXLiveCameraFrameRenderer.swift